 “The University of Leeds Teaching Awards recognise individual and collaborative excellence in student education, and this year they provide a great opportunity to recognise the good work and innovation that is contributing to achieving our Curriculum Redefined ambitions.

 “Identifying excellent work happening around us and taking the time to recognise and reward our colleagues is an important, collegial and fun way to build community.
 I look forward to seeing applications from colleagues across the institution.”

 Last year’s recipients enjoyed a special ceremony on campus to celebrate their achievements.

 Winners in each of the following categories will receive a grant, an award certificate and an invitation to a celebratory event on campus:

-Winners of the ‘Sustained Excellence’ and ‘Sustained Collaborative Excellence’ categories will also have access to guidance and support provided for the National Teaching Fellow and Collaborative Award for Teaching Excellence schemes.
+Winners of the ‘Sustained Excellence’ and ‘Sustained Collaborative Excellence’ categories will also gain access to guidance and support provided for the National Teaching Fellow and Collaborative Award for Teaching Excellence schemes.

 The closing date for applications is 5pm on 15 March.